keelancook/missions-center/cgcs-staff-information/wordpress/wordpress-mt.md

 * Mission Trip Application with Flight Included for Stateside Trips
 * Mission Trip Application with Flight Included for International Trips
 * Mission Trip Application without Flight for Stateside Trips
-    * Each of these are blank applications that users can duplicate to create new applications.
+    * Each of these is a blank application that users can duplicate to create new applications.
 Each of these the proper questions, conditional logic, notifications, and confirmations set up.
 * The Mission Trip Application for all Mission Trips
-    * Labeled MT - [Location] Time of Year(SB, WB, FB, Summer) and Year
+    * Labeled MT: [Location] Time of Year (SB, WB, FB, Summer) and Year
     * They are labeled this way to easily organize and identify the trip without having to open the application.

 ### What do we need in order to properly update the blank forms?

 * Timing of Trip (Fall Break, Winter Break, Spring Break, Summer Break)
 * Exact Dates of Trip (leaving and returning)
-* Number Of Students Able to Go (So we can limit the number of applications to the appropriate amount)
+* Number of Students Able to Go (so we can limit the number of applications to the appropriate amount)
 * The cost of the entire trip
 * The amount for the trip deposit
-* The date we are going to be opening the application (day application is going live!)
+* The date we are going to be opening the application (the day the application is going live!)
 * If the trip has a flight or not associated with it.
-* If the trip will be SEBTS hosted, or church hosted (like the Faith trip).
+* If the trip will be SEBTS-hosted, or church-hosted (like the Faith trip).

 There are various spots throughout the application that need updating: